kisom/rawk/page/sfnet/why.md

 to customise their site)
 * portability (if i wanted to depend on a particular shell or implementation of sed, i would have just written this in perl)
-* build websites like i build code - easily version controlled, automate the repetitive tasks to focus on adding content.
+* build websites like i build code (easily version controlled, automate the repetitive tasks to focus on adding content)